 DON’T choose a restaurant just because it is nearby.

 I’ve been there.
-Everyone in the family is hungry, and you just want to grab food at the nearest place you can find.
+When you reach the point of no return with hunger, you just make a hard turn into any line that is serving food.
+It’s tempting to listen to the hungry fam and grab food at the nearest place you can find.
 But if you do, you might find yourself in a seafood restaurant when your entire family hates fish.
 More likely, you will be at the only restaurant that doesn’t serve chicken nuggets – the only food your child will eat.

 DO your research.

 Before your trip, look the restaurants up on the Disney World website and make a list of ones that have food your family (meaning the picky eater) will eat.
-If you are already in a park, access the menus from your phone on the My Disney Experience app.
-Taking a few minutes to research menus could prevent an epic meltdown.
+If you are already in a park, check locations near you, but then take it a step further and access the menus from your phone on the My Disney Experience app.

 DON’T bring your entire family in line.